Gig worker checking improved credit score on smartphone after 14 months of credit building

 Rent and Utility Reporting

 Experian Boost allows consumers to add on-time utility, phone, and streaming payments to their Experian credit file at no cost.
-This is particularly powerful for gig workers who have been paying bills on time for years but have no credit file to show for it.
+This is particularly useful for people who have been paying bills reliably for years but have no credit file to show for it.
+One limitation: Boost only affects your Experian file.
+Lenders who pull TransUnion or Equifax will not see those added payments.
 For a deeper comparison of starting tools, see our breakdown of secured card vs. credit builder loan options.

-Key Takeaway: Combining a secured card with a credit-builder loan creates two active tradelines simultaneously.
-CFPB data shows credit-builder loan users gain an average of 60 points in 12 months — a baseline any gig worker can build on.
+The numbers case for combining tools: Stacking a secured card with a credit-builder loan creates two active tradelines simultaneously.
+CFPB data shows credit-builder loan users gain an average of 60 points in 12 months, a baseline to build from, not a ceiling.

 Tool Time to First Score Avg.
 Score Impact (12 mo.)